Sure Dividend

 Monthly Dividend Stock In Focus: PermRock Royalty Trust

-PermRock is instantly appealing based on its nearly double-digit dividend yield.
+PermRock’s nearly double-digit dividend yield instantly appeals to investors.
 But as always, investors need to understand the underlying business to ensure the dividend payout is sustainable.

-This is where oil and gas royalty trusts become especially risky, which is why only investors with a high-risk tolerance should consider purchasing PermRock.
+This is where oil and gas royalty trusts become especially risky, so only investors with a high-risk tolerance should consider purchasing PermRock.

 Business Overview